padrinobook/padrinobook/02-04-user-profile.md

 ### Authorization

 We want our user to be logged in and edit only his profile.
 In the previous parts of the book we wrote a lot of functions for our `sessions_helper.rb` without any tests.
-Before going on, let's see why testing helpers is not easy in Padrino.
+Before going on, let's how you can test helpers:

 {: lang="ruby" }